Skip to content

 • Imperative "open a dialog from a service".
 Angular CDK's Dialog.open(Component) (and vue-final-modal's useModal()) spawn dialogs imperatively with injected data and a result promise/ref.
 Rozie's dialog is declarative-first (r-model:open + slot content); the show() / hide() handle covers imperative open/close but not "render an arbitrary component and await its result".

-• @rozie-ui/dialog is 0.1.0.
-The surface (6 props / 1 event with a reason / 2-verb handle / native top layer) is stable and gate-verified across all six targets, but it is younger and less battle-tested than the established per-framework libraries.
-It also inherits the native <dialog> browser-support floor — Baseline "widely available" since March 2022 (Chrome/Edge, Firefox 98+, Safari 15.4+), so a polyfill is needed only for pre-2022 engines.
+• @rozie-ui/dialog is pre-1.0 and younger and less battle-tested than the established per-framework libraries; the full prop / event / handle surface is documented in the showcase + API reference.
+It also inherits the native <dialog> browser-support floor: Baseline "widely available" since March 2022 (Chrome/Edge, Firefox 98+, Safari 15.4+), so a polyfill is needed only for pre-2022 engines.

 Try it